KnightDoom/LonghornTalos/README.md

-# LonghornTalos
-Installing Longhorn on Talos Linux
+# Installing Longhorn on Talos Linux